Avitalg/ML---Final-Project/README.md

 `of the boos of the boos of the boos of the boos afd the nererland thet thet whre hev back on the barkn of the bors.`

 As you can see, not all the words make sence ("eer", "ale" , "bors", "hev" etc.).
 We got a success rate of 15%-30%, according to min-hash algorithm.
-You can see the success rate bellow:
+You can see The distribution of results down bellow:

 ![success_rate](https://i.imgsafe.org/0ca563cb49.png)